A complete classification of $\tau$-tilting finite Schur algebras: Main results

 \subsection{Some blocks of Schur algebras}

-In order to give a complete classification of $\tau$-tilting finite Schur algebras, we need to recall some indecomposable blocks of Schur algebras which are constructed in \cite{Erdmann-finite}, \cite{DEMN-tame schur}, \cite{Xi-schur} and \cite{W-schur}.
+In order to give a complete classification of $\tau$-tilting finite Schur algebras, we need to recall some blocks of Schur algebras which are constructed in \cite{Erdmann-finite}, \cite{DEMN-tame schur}, \cite{Xi-schur} and \cite{W-schur}.
 We present these blocks here as bound quiver algebras and we will give specific references when we use them.
-We shall determine their $\tau$-tilting finiteness and also find the number of support $\tau$-tilting modules for $\tau$-tilting finite cases appearing in the list in Appendix \ref{appendix}, see Proposition \ref{prop:Am}, Lemma \ref{prop:KLMN} and Proposition \ref{prop:Dm}.
+We shall determine their $\tau$-tilting finiteness and also find the number of support $\tau$-tilting modules for $\tau$-tilting finite cases, see Proposition \ref{prop:Am}, Lemma \ref{prop:KLMN} and Proposition \ref{prop:Dm}.

 We first focus on the representation-finite blocks.
 Let $\mathcal{A}_m:=\mathbb{F}Q/I$ ($2\leqslant m\in \mathbb{N}$) be the bound quiver algebra presented by the following quiver with relations,